erik-de-bont/bitcoind/README.md

 Docker image that runs the Bitcoin bitcoind node in a container for easy deployment.

-This image is a clone from https://hub.docker.com/r/kylemanna/bitcoind, generated for multiple architectures.
+This image is a clone from https://hub.docker.com/r/kylemanna/bitcoind, generated for arm_64

 Update Info
 ------------
+2020.07.21 : Upgrade bitcoind in docker image from version 0.21.0 to 0.23
 2021.06.06 : Upgrade bitcoind in docker image from version 0.21.0 to 0.21.1

 Requirements